BrtWilson/startup240/README.md

 - two controls: spacebar for jump and click for attack
 - power-up ideas:
 	* pokeball: allows capturing new pokemon (button to activate? or emil-esque)
-		- more powerful pokeballs are required for more powerful pokemon
+		- more powerful pokeballs are required for more powerful pokemon (1/10th chance of success if one tier too high, 1/35th chance success if beyond 1 tier difference; 100% chance if pokeball power is adequate)
+		- used on nearest pokemon when button is activated
-	* rare candy: exp
+	* rare candy: exp (common)
-	* evolution stones (correspond to biome)
+	* evolution stone fragments (correspond to biome, rare, need 3 to make the item)
-	* some item that enhances attacks
+	* some item that enhances attacks (less common)
-	* some item that enhances defense
+	* some item that enhances defense (less common)
 - store top score and pokemon unlocked online
 - pokemon can evolve with enough exp
 - new biomes can be unlocked with enough points; or by traveling far enough